frouo/lembot-public-website/blog/2022-02-21-how-to-lemlist-to-google-sheets.md

 It is super easy:

-- paste your lemlist API keys
-- select the campaign to export
+- Step1: paste your lemlist API keys, all your campaigns appear automatically so you select the one to export
-- paste your gsheet URL
-- select your sheet
+- Step2: paste your gsheet URL, all your sheets appear automatically so you can select in which one to import the data
 - (optionally) schedule automatic export
-- save
+- click Save

-Click "Export" whenever you need to export your campaign results.
 That's it 🤩

+Now click "Export" whenever you need a fresh export of your campaign results.

 [Try lembot for free, no credit card required ↗️](https://lembot.com/signup)